Joint Deformations of Manifolds, Coherent Sheaves and Sections: Introduction

+The idea behind the proof of the above theorem is the following.
+The choice of a~pair~$(\sE^*,s)$ and of an affine open cover of $X$ provides a representative for the DG-Lie algebra $L$ (the Thom--Whitney totalization of the \v{C}ech cochain hypercomplex), together with a (ordinary) functor~${\sG\colon \Art_\K \to \Grpd}$, such that its connected components are the same as the isomorphism classes of the deformations of the triple $(X,\sF, \sigma)$.
+Then, using the Fiorenza--Iacono--Martinengo variation of Hinich's theorem on descent of Deligne groupoids (see Theorems~\ref{teorema di hinich} and~\ref{teorema discesa FIM}), we are able to show that both $\sG$ and the Deligne groupoid of $L$ have the same connected components.

-{\bf Notation.} We denote by $\K$ an algebraically closed field of characteristic 0, by $\Art_{\K}$ the category of local Artin $\K$-algebras with residue field $\K$, by $\Set$ the category of sets and by $\Grpd$ the category of groupoids.
-By variety, we mean an integral (and so irreducible and reduced), noetherian, separated scheme of finite type over $\K$.
+\begin{Notation} We denote by $\K$ a field of characteristic 0, by $\Art_{\K}$ the category of local Artin $\K$-algebras with residue field $\K$, by $\Set$ the category of sets and by $\Grpd$ the (ordinary) category of groupoids.
+By variety, we mean an integral (and so irreducible and reduced), separated scheme of finite type over $\K$. \end{Notation}